fortunejs/fortune/doc/PLUGINS.md

 # Plugins

 Fortune comes with some defaults to work out of the box, and there are alternatives to the defaults.
 The Adapter and Serializer classes adhere to the [polymorphic open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle#Polymorphic_open.2Fclosed_principle), so they should be extended (subclassed) rather than modified.
+It should be entirely possible to use Fortune without modifying its source code by extending adapters, serializers, and adding external network code.

 ### Adapters